realInt2k/CSE364_dn/README.md

 # Milestone 4 highlights:

-## Where to look at when you grade my database set up:
+## Where is database set up ?:
 - In com.unist.webApp.InputController, constructor.
-- For start time reason, saving all the ratings.dat to database is fine, but very LONG, so I discard saving that part, program still function like normal.
+- For start time reason, saving the ratings.dat to database is fine, but it takes a LONG time, so I commented that part out.

 ## How to run (3 ways):